 Selecting the best Canva alternative out of the above list is a bit tricky.
 It’s not about features.
 It is about an individual’s design needs, the purpose for using the tool and skill levels.

 As I said earlier, I am neither a designer nor have any designing capabilities.
-Hence, I will look for a tool which is easy to use, has everything readymade from fonts to images.
-And this is all I will be looking in a design tool.
+Hence, I will look for a tool that is easy to use, has everything readymade from fonts to images.
+And this is all I will be looking at in a design tool.

 The key is to try them all and see which one you love the most.